 A difficult situation exacerbated by ill health

-Husband and wife Ben and Maria* were already in the initial stages of an HMRC local compliance investigation in respect of their investment property portfolio when Maria approached us.
+Husband and wife Ben and Sarah* were already in the initial stages of an HMRC local compliance investigation in respect of their investment property portfolio when Sarah approached us.
 She was looking for advice as Ben had always managed and controlled the portfolio until in recent years when he’d developed Alzheimer’s disease.

-Maria, herself suffering from a heart defect, confirmed that there were historical undeclared rental income and capital gain irregularities because of deliberate behaviour on the part of them both.
-However, as she began to take control of financial responsibilities, the tax irregularities she uncovered were worse than she had thought and so Maria had been attempting to regulate matters on a going forward basis.
+Sarah, herself suffering from a heart defect, confirmed that there were historical undeclared rental income and capital gain irregularities because of deliberate behaviour on the part of them both.
+However, as she began to take control of financial responsibilities, the tax irregularities she uncovered were worse than she had thought and so Sarah had been attempting to regulate matters on a going forward basis.

 Protecting all parties

-While Maria wished to make a disclosure to HMRC, Ben’s mental capacity was such that she feared he could not instruct us.
+While Sarah wished to make a disclosure to HMRC, Ben’s mental capacity was such that she feared he could not instruct us.
 We arranged for Ben’s mental capacity to be assessed by leading medical experts and it was determined that he indeed could not.
-As a result, we introduced Maria to a specialist solicitor so that an application could be made on Ben’s behalf to appoint a deputy to represent his interests.
-This also ensured that Maria was protected from accusations of acting against her husband’s will.
+As a result, we introduced Sarah to a specialist solicitor so that an application could be made on Ben’s behalf to appoint a deputy to represent his interests.
+This also ensured that Sarah was protected from accusations of acting against her husband’s will.

 No criminal repercussions